The Yoga Tradition of the Mysore Palace

-The Yoga Tradition of the Mysore Palace is a 1996 non-fiction book by the independent scholar Norman Sjoman about the origins of modern yoga as exercise.
+The Yoga Tradition of the Mysore Palace is a 1996 non-fiction book by the independent scholar Norman Sjoman about the origins of modern yoga.
 It is based on his study of the Sritattvanidhi, a 19th-century nine-volume compendium created for the then Maharaja of Mysore sometime between 1811 and 1868.
 The ninth volume, Kautuka nidhi, describes and illustrates 122 asanas performed as a physical activity.

 The book was broadly welcomed by scholars as opening up the study of the origins of modern yoga other than in ancient texts.
 In particular, Joseph Alter went on to investigate some of the early practices of modern yoga and its connections with Hindu nationalism, while Mark Singleton built on Sjoman's work to investigate the origins of yoga as exercise in European physical culture.

 Context

-In the mid 1980s, while doing research at the Mysore Palace, Norman Sjoman made copies of the yoga section (9.
-Kautuka nidhi) of the Sritattvanidhi, a "colossal" illustrated compendium, authored in the 19th century sometime between 1811 and 1868 in Karnataka by the then Maharaja.
+In the mid-1980s, while doing research at the Mysore Palace in Karnataka, Norman Sjoman made copies of the yoga section (9, Kautuka nidhi) of the Sritattvanidhi, an illustrated compendium, authored in the 19th century sometime between 1811 and 1868 in Karnataka by the then Maharaja.
 The book included diagrams of 122 yoga asanas.
 Unlike the few other known historical yoga treatises, the emphasis was solely on the physical activity.
 Some appeared based on Indian wrestling and other gymnastic exercises, in that aspect more closely resembling modern yoga as exercise forms such as Ashtanga (vinyasa) yoga.
 Both B. K. S. Iyengar and Pattabhi Jois, who are major influences on modern yoga forms, studied under teacher Tirumalai Krishnamacharya at the Mysore Palace in the 1930s.
 Sjoman further researched Krishnamacharya, finding several writings in the palace library.
 He discovered that the royal family, in the early 1900s, had employed a British gymnast to train the young princes.
 So, when Krishnamacharya arrived in the 1920s to start a yoga school, his schoolroom was the former gymnasium complete with ropes.
 Sjoman argues that several exercises detailed in a gymnastics manual were incorporated into Krishnamacharya's syllabus, resulting in his energetic vinyasa style of yoga, and further passed on to Iyengar and Jois.

+The Yoga Tradition of the Mysore Palace was published by Abhinav Publications in 1996 including 122 asana illustrations.
+The book has 124 pages.